sbb-design-systems/lyne-components/src/components/sbb-slider/readme.md

 It is possible to display the component in disabled or readonly state by using the self-named properties.

-Consumers can listen to the native `change` event to intercept the input's change `event`;
+Consumers can listen to the native `change` event on the `sbb-slider` component to intercept the input's change `event`;
-the current value can be read from `event.target.value`.
+the current value can be read from `event.target.value` or `event.target.valueAsNumber`.

 The component can be used within a `<sbb-form-field>` one; in this case the `<sbb-slider>` receives a `data-sbb-form-field` attribute.